SubhamTyagi/loco-answers/README.md

 14. Hang Time*

 * \* Not available for public
+## Contributor
+* I not have great skill in Photoshop.
+So app Logo is not attractive but I included best search engine for getting answer .
+Contribution are always accepted.
+Could anyone make a attractive logo for this app .
+I will mention contribution here and also in app
 ***
 ### >P.S.
 I does not guarantee that app will get updated i am neither liable nor responsible for apps update.
 this is totally depends upon me wether i update this app or not.